prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Create A User Syncer (Optional)

-Prebid Server offers a [user sync solution](https://docs.prebid.org/prebid-server/developers/pbs-cookie-sync.html) to federate user ids into a single cookie under the host's domain.
+Prebid Server offers a federated [user sync solution](https://docs.prebid.org/prebid-server/developers/pbs-cookie-sync.html) to store user ids in a single cookie within the host's domain.
 If your bidding server supports the protocol, you may add support with a relatively small amount of code.

 Create a file with the path `adatpers/{bidder}/usersync.go` using the following template: